History of Samoa

 The Samoan Islands were first settled some 3,500 years ago as part of the Austronesian expansion.
 Both Samoa's early history and its more recent history are strongly connected to the histories of Tonga and Fiji, nearby islands with which Samoa has long had genealogical links as well as shared cultural traditions.

 European explorers first reached the Samoan islands in the early 18th century.

 In 1768, Louis-Antoine de Bougainville named them the Navigator Islands.

 The United States Exploring Expedition (1838–42), led by Charles Wilkes, reached Samoa in 1839.

 In 1855, J.C.
 Godeffroy & Sohn expanded its trading business into the Samoan archipelago.

 The first Samoan Civil War (1886-1894) led to the so-called Samoan crisis, a struggle between Western powers for control of the area.
 This in turn led to the Second Samoan Civil War (1898-1899), which was resolved by the Tripartite Convention, in which the United States, Great Britain and Germany agreed to partition the islands into German Samoa and American Samoa.

 After World War I, New Zealand took over the administration of what had been German Samoa, and the area was renamed the Western Samoa Trust Territory.
-This area became independent in 1962 and was renamed Samoa.
+This area became independent in 1962 and was renamed Western Samoa.
+In 1997, 'Western' was dropped and the name changed to Samoa.
 American Samoa remains an unincorporated territory of the United States.